 2.«#» “Maximum Single Hour Discharge”(03/12/25 Version) shall have the meaning as defined in section 6 of Exhibit J.[LF, SL, BL]

 Drafter’s Note: Include the following for customers that are JOEs.

+2.«#» “JOE Member” or “Member” means a public body or cooperative that purchases or will purchase electric power from a JOE pursuant to Section 5(b)(7) of the Northwest Power Act and that has (1) signed a Preservation of Certain Rights and Obligations Agreement, or its successor, with BPA, or (2) assigned its CHWM Contract to a JOE.[LF, SL, BL]

+End Option

+Drafter’s Note: Include the following for customers that are JOEs.

-2.«#» “Member’s Above-CHWM Load”(03/12/25 Version) means the forecasted portion of a «Customer Name» Member’s Preliminary Net Requirement that is in excess of such «Customer Name» Member’s CHWM, if any, as determined in the Above-CHWM Load Process.[LF]
+2.«#» “Member’s Above-CHWM Load”(03/12/25 Version) means the forecasted portion of a «Customer Name» Member’s Preliminary Net Requirement that is in excess of such «Customer Name» Member’s CHWM, if any, as determined in the Above-CHWM Load Process.[LF, SL, BL]

 End Option